tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

 ## Sparse Tensor Representation

-Tensorflow supports a `SparseTensor` representation for data that is sparse in multiple dimensions.
+TensorFlow supports a `SparseTensor` representation for data that is sparse in multiple dimensions.
 Contrast this representation with `IndexedSlices`, which is efficient for representing tensors that are sparse in their first dimension, and dense along all other dimensions.